John Domini: Education

-Domini earned a BA from Boston University, an MFA from Johns Hopkins University, and a PH.D. from Union Institute & University.
-He has received grants and fellowships from the NEA and the Iowa Major Artist Award.
+Domini earned a Bachelor of Arts (BA) from Boston University, an MA from Johns Hopkins University, and a Doctorate (Ph.D.) from Union Institute & University.
+He received grants and fellowships from the NEA and the Iowa Major Artist Award.

 Influences

-Domini has studied with John Barth and Donald Barthelme, writing critical essays on both.
-Movieola! is dedicated is to those two, plus Stanley Elkin, the poet Anne Sexton, all early teachers of Domini.
-Domini also claims Toni Morrison, Gilbert Sorrentino, and Jaimy Gordon as influences, as well as European influences such as Italo Calvino, Jenny Erpenbeck and W.G.
+Domini studied with John Barth and Donald Barthelme, writing critical essays on both.
+Movieola! is dedicated to Barth and Barthelme, in addition to Stanley Elkin, and the poet Anne Sexton, all early teachers of Domini.

+Domini also claimed Toni Morrison, Gilbert Sorrentino, and Jaimy Gordon as influences, as well as European influences such as Italo Calvino, Jenny Erpenbeck and W.G.
 Sebald.

 Career

-Domini's reviews, essays, fiction and other work have been published in a number of magazines and newspapers including The Paris Review, The New York Times, The Literary Review, The Washington Post, Del Sol Review, Conjunctions Magazine, Ploughshares, Literary Hub, Virginia Quarterly Review, Sewanee Review, Brooklyn Rail, and Southwest Review.
+Domini's reviews, essays, fiction and other work were published in a number of magazines and newspapers including The Paris Review, The New York Times, The Literary Review, The Washington Post, Del Sol Review, Conjunctions Magazine, Ploughshares, Literary Hub, Virginia Quarterly Review, Sewanee Review, Brooklyn Rail, and Southwest Review.
 Domini's fiction has been called "a rich feast" by Pulitzer Prize winner Richard Ford and "elegant" and "gripping" by Booker Prize winner Salman Rushdie.
 In an essay in The Millions, J.C.
-Hallman called Domini's work "A new shriek for a new century."
+Hallman called Domini's work "[a] new shriek for a new century."
 His work has drawn comparisons to Vladimir Nabokov, Woody Allen, and Nathanael West.
 His fiction has been lauded as "a lively, generous mind in action thought swift moving, sonorous language" by Tony Ardizzone in Italian Americana.

 His debut book of short stories, Bedlam, was published by Fiction International in 1982 and reissued by Dzanc in an expanded version in 2014.
 The stories examine "social violence and deep and genuine pity" and circle around the subject of love in both real and unreal locales.